 Doctor of Nursing Practice

-The DNP is one of the highest advanced degrees available.
+The DNP is one of the highest advanced nursing degrees available.
 Many nurses with DNP degrees choose to work in administrative or other leadership positions within the healthcare sector.
-Yet, others use their degree to pursue various nurse practitioner roles.
+Others use their degree to pursue various nurse practitioner roles.
 This degree provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.

 Nurses who have earned their DNPs can choose to become advanced practice registered nurses (APRN) in order to have the opportunity to work directly with patients.
 They often perform duties such as managing and evaluating patient treatment and after-care.